This Dessert Cheese Ball (brownie batter dip) is a no-bake treat that’s perfect for an easy dessert or entertaining guests.

 Instructions

-• PREP: It’s really important that the cream cheese and butter are at room temperature.
+• It’s important that the cream cheese and butter are at room temperature.
 Leave cold ingredients out for 45 minutes to an hour, or use some of these tricks to bring them to room temperature quicker.
-Do not melt either for this recipe; soften in the microwave for 10-15 seconds if needed.
+Do not melt either; soften in the microwave for 10–15 seconds if needed.

-• BEAT: In a large bowl, beat the room-temperature cream cheese and butter until completely smooth.
-Add in the vanilla extract, powdered sugar, and dry brownie mix (See Note 1).
+• In a large bowl, beat the room-temperature cream cheese and butter until completely smooth.
+Add in the vanilla extract, powdered sugar, and dry brownie mix (see note 1).
 Mix until completely smooth.

-• ADD INS: Stir in 1/2 cup miniature chocolate chips and the toffee bits.
+• Stir in 1/2 cup mini chocolate chips and the toffee bits.
 Mix until incorporated.
-The mixture will be fairly soft/wet/sticky, but don't worry; it firms up a lot during the chilling process!
+The mixture will be fairly soft/wet/sticky, but don’t worry; it firms up a lot during the chilling process!

-• COAT IN CHOCOLATE: Spread 1/2 cup miniature chocolate chips on a large plate.
+• Spread 1/2 cup mini chocolate chips on a large plate.
 Unwrap the cheesecake ball and put on top of the chocolate chips.
 Use the remaining 1/2 cup chocolate chips to coat all the rest of the cheesecake ball.

 Video